 It is important to note though that any previously withdrawn capital payments will be ‘added back’ to the final withdrawal to work out the gain the bond has made over its lifetime.

-Ahmed is a basic rate tax payer, even after adding £15,000 to his other income for the year, so he will not pay any income tax on his gain.
+After adding £15,000 to John’s other income for the year, he is still a basic rate payer, which means he will not pay any income tax on his gains.